-The term Hypospadiasis epitomizes a congenital abnormality secondary to an arrest in the normal formation of the urethra, ventral aspect of the penis and the foreskin.
-There is abnormal opening of penile urethra on ventral surface of penis due to failure of fusion of the urethral folds.
+The term hypospadias refers to a congenital abnormality secondary to an abnormal formation of the urethra, the ventral aspect of the penis, and the foreskin.
+There is an abnormal opening of the penile urethra on the ventral surface of the penis.
+The condition occurs when the urethral folds do not fuse properly.

 The etiopathogenesis is influenced by multiple factors.
-Prominent among those are environmental factors implicated during pregnancy like predominantly vegetarian diet in the mother and exposure to female sex hormones such as estrogen and progesterone.
+The most common are environmental factors implicated during pregnancy, like a predominantly vegetarian diet in the mother and exposure to female sex hormones, such as estrogen and progesterone.

-- Faulty spermiogenesis secondary to abnormalities of testes or scrotum
+- Faulty spermiogenesis from the father, secondary to abnormalities of testes or scrotum

-- Parity; primiparous at increased risk compared to multiparous
+- Maternal parity; primiparous at increased risk compared to multiparous

 - Maternal age

-There is aberrant complex interplay between epithelial and mesenchymal signaling pathways which manifests as displaced urethral outlet.
+There is an aberrant complex interplay between epithelial and mesenchymal signaling pathways, which manifests as a displaced urethral outlet.

-More often; anxious parents first diagnose hypospadiasis when the child has abnormally directed poor stream of urine or has frank misplaced urethral opening.
-Depending on the grade and severity of disjunction present; the presentation varies from being minimally symptomatic to having gross penoscrotal defects.
+More often, parents first diagnose hypospadias when the child has an abnormally directed poor urine stream or a misplaced urethral opening.
+Depending on the grade and severity of disjunction, the presentation varies from being minimally symptomatic to having gross penoscrotal defects.